mirochaj/ares/doc/example_inline_analysis.rst

 Inline Analysis
 ===============
 When running a large number of models, each of which takes a few seconds (or more), it's important to do as much analysis "inline" as possible.
 For example, say we are interested in obtaining confidence intervals for quantities other than the free parameters of our model.
 Yes, we could go back later and re-run certain subsets of models and extract whatever information we want, but with a little planning, we can eliminate the need for these "extra" computations.
-The *emcee* code dubs such quantities `arbitrary meta-data blobs <http://dan.iel.fm/emcee/current/user/advanced/#arbitrary-metadata-blobs>`_, and as a result, any quantities computed during calculations in *ares* will be named "blobs" as well.
+The *emcee* code dubs such quantities `arbitrary meta-data blobs <http://dan.iel.fm/emcee/current/user/advanced/#arbitrary-metadata-blobs>`_, and as a result, any quantities computed during calculations in *ARES* will be named "blobs" as well.

 The goal of this section is to outline the general procedure used to save meta-data blobs of your choosing, which can be tricky because different quantities of interest are computed in very different ways and often are of diverse shapes and variables types.